sdr-enthusiasts/gitbook-adsb-guide/setting-up-rtl-sdrs/re-serialise-sdrs.md

 ---
-description: 'You can skip this step if you''re not using an RTLSDR radio (ie: bladeRF).'
+description: 'You can skip this step if you''re not using an RTLSDR radio (for example: bladeRF).'
 ---

 # Re-Serialise SDRs